BETALAB-team/ita-domes/README.md

-# GRINS-Tool
+# ita-domes

-This project contains a simulation tool for the evaluation of the energy consumption of Italian residential buildings.
+This package contains a simulation tool for Italian residential building stock.

 ## How to install